Crivaledaz/Mattermost-LDAP/Puppet/mattermostldap/README.md

 #### ldap_base (Required)
 The base directory name of your LDAP server. (ex : ou=People,o=Company)
 #### ldap_filter (Optional)
-Additional filters for your LDAP, see LDAP.php class for more information (use by resource.php to get user informations)
+Additional filters to search in LDAP (used to get user informations). (ex : objectClass=person)
 #### ldap_uri (Required)
 Your LDAP hostname or LDAP IP, to connect the LDAP server.
 #### ldap_port (Optional)
 Your LDAP port, to connect the LDAP server.
 By default : 389.
-#### ldap_rdn (Required)
+#### ldap_attribute (Required)
-The LDAP Relative Directory Name suffixto identify a user in LDAP, see LDAP.php class for more information (use by authorize.php to check user credentials on LDAP)
+The attribute used to identify user on your LDAP.
+Should be uid, email, cn or sAMAccountName.
 #### db_user (Optional)
 Oauth user in the database.
 This user must have right on the oauth database to store oauth tokens.
 By default : oauth
 #### db_pass (Optional)